Legislative Updates

 Get These Bills MOVING:

-Email the members and let them know, kindly, that you support these health choice bills:
+Email the members and let them know, kindly, that you support these health choice bills.

 Here is an email list for the House Committee on Health Care: